-The Presidential Office Building has undergone repair and renovation on a number of occasions during the Japanese colonial period and after Taiwan's retrocession.
-The renovations have been undertaken largely to adjust to changing needs for the building, repair war damage, and perform regular maintenance.
+The Presidential Office Building has undergone repair and renovation on a number of occasions, both during the Japanese period and since the arrival in Taiwan of the National Government of the Republic of China.
+These renovations have been undertaken largely to adjust to changing needs for the building, repair war damage, and perform regular maintenance.

-During the Japanese colonial era, most projects involved regular upkeep and the replacement of physical plant and equipment.
-After Taiwan's retrocession following World War II, the building underwent major renovations to repair damage caused by bombing, and remodeling has been done from time to time since then to provide for changing needs.
+During the Japanese era, most projects involved regular upkeep and the replacement of equipment and other physical infrastructure.
+After the arrival of the National Government following World War II, the building underwent major renovations to repair damage caused by bombing, and remodeling has been done from time to time since then to provide for changing needs.

 Japanese colonial period